bazelbuild/rules_python/README.md

 ### Importing `pip` dependencies

-To add pip dependencies to your `WORKSPACE` is you load the `pip_install` function, and call it to create the individual wheel repos.
+To add pip dependencies to your `WORKSPACE` load the `pip_install` function, and call it to create the individual wheel repos.